i-net-software/jlessc/README.md

         maven {
             url "https://oss.sonatype.org/content/repositories/snapshots/"
         }
-        jcenter() // or any other repository that you use }
+        mavenCentral() // or any other repository that you use }

 Maven users should add the library using the following dependency: